zammad/zammad-admin-documentation/manage/time-accounting.rst

 Tickets and their accounted time
    Zammad allows you to receive the accounted information just like you need them.
-For this you currently have three options to view and also download the relevant data as CSV.
+For this you currently have four options to view and also download the relevant data as CSV.

    To download the CSV data, use the arrow down ⇩ right next to each heading